 When it comes to protein powders and which are best for your wellness and weight loss goals, there are a variety of factors to consider.

 It's important to note that collagen has been found to be particularly useful for providing the amino acids for those looking to improve skin and gut health.
-However, collagen is NOT a complete protein source and should be taken in addition to other protein sources (whether it be taken with another protein powder OR whole food protein).
-One of my favorite's is by Ancient Nutrition's multi collagen, preferably the unflavored variety.
+However, collagen is NOT a complete protein source and should be taken in addition to other protein sources, such as whey protein powder or greek yogurt.
+One of my favorite's is by Ancient Nutrition's multi collagen.

 You can test out your new protein powder with one of my favorite fat-burning smoothie recipes (featured from the Complete Intermittent Fasting Bundle) with the video below!

 Autumn Elle Nutrition